Glencoe Landscape photography training course

 - Camera rain cover – either a bespoke cover or a simple plastic bag to protect your camera from the element

-Other recommenced equipment.
+Other recommended equipment.

 - Warm and waterproof clothing including hat and gloves

-- Sturdy walking boots, ideally waterproof
+- Sturdy waterproof walking boots

 - Windproof umbrella – not essential but very helpful if the weather takes a turn for the worse.